xinhe97/academic-kickstart/content/authors/admin/_index.md

 ### News

-- We are organizing **2025 USTC Alumni Finance Conference** [Call For Paper](https://afc-ustc.org)
+- We are organizing **2025 USTC Frontiers in Finance Conference** [Call For Paper](https://afc-ustc.org)
-- In February 2025, the manuscript *"Growing the Efficient Frontier on Panel Trees"* was published online in *Journal of Financial Economics*.
+- In May 2025, the manuscript *"Growing the Efficient Frontier on Panel Trees"* was published in *Journal of Financial Economics*.
 - Research Students:
 Actively hiring research students interested in Quantamental Investment, with background from FIN/MATH/ORMS/STAT.